These are the BEST pumpkin bars with cream cheese frosting! These pumpkin bars are so soft and make the perfect fall treat.

 How to Make Pumpkin Bars

 - Mix batter.
-Start mixing your bar ingredients together.
+Start mixing your bar ingredients together at medium speed.
 Mix the wet ingredients first, then add in the dry ingredients.
-I find that sifting the flour and spices together makes these bars extra fluffy.
-I also find not over-mixing the batter helps the pumpkin bars to stay nice and fluffy.

 - Pour.
-Spread the batter out evenly into a greased jelly roll pan.
+Spread the batter out evenly into a greased jelly roll baking dish.

 - Bake.
 Bake in the oven at 350°F for about 25 minutes, just until lightly browned.
 You do not want to burn them.
 Then allow the pumpkin bars to cool.